Birthday Math Trick

 birthday math trick

-Note: Make sure you try this trick out for yourself first, using your own birthdate.
+Note: It's a good idea to try this trick out on yourself first, using your own birthdate.

 • Add 18 to the month they were born